 This deadlift variation targets muscles all over the body, but here are the primary and secondary muscles it works.

 Primary target muscles: Glutes, hamstrings, adductors, hips, and calves.

 Secondary target muscles: Abdominals, core, lower back, triceps, shoulders, and deltoids

 How Many Repetitions to Perform

-Although a good place to start in general is 10 repetitions and 3 sets, for maximum results and safety, rep and set counts should be adjusted to meet your fitness level.
+Generally speaking, a good place to start is 10 repetitions for 3 sets.
+To produce maximum results with at most safety, rep and set counts should be adjusted to meet your fitness level.